scrapinghub/shub-workflow/README.md

 # Usage

-See tests for examples of usage
+Check [Project Wiki](https://github.com/scrapinghub/shub-workflow/wiki) for documentation.
+You can also see code tests for lots of examples of usage.